District of Columbia Compensated Emancipation Act: History

 Proposals to eliminate slavery in the District of Columbia date back at least to the gag rules of the later 1830s.
-In 1848, New York Representative Daniel Gott gave a passionate speech to the House of Representatives against the proposed emancipation of enslaved people in the District of Columbia.
-Gott described the actions of abolitionists of the Northern states as "impertinent interference with the slaves" and "impertinently intruding themselves into the domestic and delicate concerns of the South, understanding neither the malady to be corrected nor the remedy to be applied."
 In 1849, when he was a representative, Lincoln introduced a plan to eliminate slavery in Washington, D.C., by compensated emancipation.
 The bill failed.
 The Compromise of 1850 outlawed the sale and purchase of enslaved people in the District of Columbia.
-However, the ownership of enslaved people in the capitol was not affected, and District of Columbia enslavers could still buy and sell enslaved people in neighboring Virginia and Maryland.
+However, the ownership of enslaved people in the capital was not affected, and District of Columbia residents could still buy and sell enslaved people in neighboring Virginia and Maryland.

 Emancipation in the District of Columbia became possible in 1861 after the departure of the senators and representatives from the seceding states who had blocked the ending of slavery in the district, not wanting emancipation to be law anywhere.
 In December 1861, a bill was introduced in Congress to abolish slavery in Washington, D.C.
-Written by Thomas Marshall Key, and sponsored by Senator Henry Wilson of Massachusetts, the bill passed the Senate on April 3 by a vote of 29 in favor and 14 opposed.
+Written by US Army Colonel Thomas Marshall Key, a former Democratic state senator from Ohio who was serving as George McClellan's top legal advisor (Judge Advocate), and sponsored by Senator Henry Wilson of Massachusetts, the bill passed the Senate on April 3 by a vote of 29 in favor and 14 opposed.
 It passed the House of Representatives on April 11.
 Lincoln had wanted the bill to include a provision to make emancipation effective only after a favorable vote from the citizens of the District of Columbia.
 He also wanted the bill to delay implementation until a certain amount of time after enactment.
 Congress included neither provision in the bill.
 Lincoln signed the bill on April 16, 1862, amid ongoing Congressional debate over an emancipation plan for the border states.
 Following the bill's passage, Lincoln proposed several changes to the act, which Congress approved.
 The commissioners appointed to implement the bill later made a report to Congress listing the names of slaveholders who applied for compensation, the names of people emancipated, and the amounts paid.
+According to one account, enslavers sold nearly 2000 people from the District in the spring of 1862 in hopes of evading emancipation and getting higher prices from Confederates than the government was offering.

 The passage of the Compensated Emancipation Act came nearly nine months before the signing of the Emancipation Proclamation.
-The act immediately emancipated enslaved people in Washington, D.C. and set aside $1 million to compensate slaveholders loyal to the U.S. government.
-The law allocated an additional $100,000 to pay each formerly enslaved person $100 if they chose to leave the United States and colonize in places such as Haiti or Liberia.
+The act immediately emancipated enslaved people in Washington, D.C., and set aside $1 million to compensate slaveholders loyal to the U.S. government.
+The law allocated an additional $100,000 to pay each formerly enslaved person $100 if they chose to leave the United States for places such as Haiti or Liberia, which accepted Black American immigration.